ifnotzaid/deep-learning-2/README.md

 ### 3.7 Regularization

-The final training setup uses several regularization techniques:
+The final training setup uses several regularization techniques.
+We did not apply class-weighted loss or balanced sampling, as a preliminary experiment with inverse-frequency class weighting and label smoothing (ε=0.05) destabilized training on the small validation set.
+Instead, we rely on:

 - **Dropout** in the convolutional/recurrent path and classifier to reduce co-adaptation.